dell/omnia/docs/source/Roles/Storage/index.rst

 | beegfs_version_change           | **FALSE**, TRUE          | Optional  | Use this variable to change the BeeGFS version on the target nodes.                                                                                                                            |
 +---------------------------------+--------------------------+-----------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

+ .. note:: When working with RHEL, ensure that the BeeGFS configuration is supported using the `link here <../../Overview/SupportMatrix/OperatingSystems/RedHat.html>`_.

 To run the playbook: ::